Skip to main content

 sellPercentage

-Sell a percentage of your token balance, perfect for “Sell 25%” buttons on front end.
+Sell a percentage of your token balance, perfect for “Sell 25%” buttons.

 Address of the token to sell